Kray twins: Arrest, prosecution and imprisonment

 Ronnie Hart had initially not been arrested, and was not a name initially sought after by the police.
 With Donoghue's testimony, Hart was arrested.
 Offered the same terms as the others, Hart then told Read everything that had happened during McVitie's murder, although he did not know anything about what happened to the body.
-Although Read knew for certain that Ronnie Kray had murdered George Cornell in the Blind Beggar pub no one had been prepared to testify against the twins out of fear.
+Although Read knew for certain that Ronnie Kray had murdered George Cornell in the Blind Beggar pub, no one had been prepared to testify against the twins out of fear.
 Upon finding out the twins intended to cajole him, 'Scotch Jack' Dickson also turned in everything he knew about Cornell's murder.
 Although not a witness to the murder he was an accessory, having driven Ronnie Kray and Ian Barrie to the pub.
 The police still needed a witness to the murder.
 Frank Mitchell's escape and disappearance were much harder to obtain evidence for, since the majority of those arrested were not involved with his planned escape and disappearance.

-The twins' defence under their counsel John Platts-Mills, QC, consisted of flat denials of all charges and discrediting witnesses by pointing out their criminal past.
-Justice Melford Stevenson said "In my view, society has earned a rest from your activities".
+The twins' defence under their counsel John Platts-Mills consisted of flat denials of all charges and discrediting witnesses by pointing out their criminal past.
+Justice Melford Stevenson said: "In my view, society has earned a rest from your activities".
 The trial, which lasted from January to March 1969, was a media sensation.
-Such was the demand to attend the trial in the public gallery section of the courthouse that a black market emerged for seats with the price being £5 pounds per day for a seat in the public gallery.
-It was the longest murder hearing in the history of British criminal justice, during which Justice Melford Stevenson stated of the sentences "I recommend [they] should not be less than thirty years".
-In March 1969, both were sentenced to life imprisonment, with a non-parole period of 30 years for the murders of Cornell and McVitie.
+Such was the demand to attend the trial that a black market emerged for seats, with the price being £5 a day for a seat in the public gallery section of the courthouse.
+It was the longest murder hearing in the history of British criminal justice, during which Stevenson stated of the sentences: "I recommend [they] should not be less than thirty years".
+In March 1969, both were sentenced to life imprisonment (death having been abolished four years earlier as the mandatory sentence for murder), with a non-parole period of 30 years for the murders of Cornell and McVitie.
 Their brother Charlie was imprisoned for ten years for his part in the murders.